Monday, November 3, 2008

 Need recycling help?

-Was wondering whether I could recycle old CDs tonight, and stumbled on the Internet Consumer Recycling Guide, maintained by the folks over at obviously.com.
+I was wondering whether I could recycle old CDs tonight, and stumbled on the Internet Consumer Recycling Guide, maintained by the folks over at obviously.com.
 Especially helpful is their page, The World's Shortest Comprehensive Recycling Guide.
 Good for posting on the back door (or wherever stuff gets sorted in your house).

 Friday, April 4, 2008